 - Fry in small batches and do not overcrowd the oil or the oil temperature will drop resulting in less crispy shrimp.

-- Transfer hot shrimp to a cooling rack or a paper-towel lined plate first.
-This will help remove any excess oil which makes them soggy.
+- Transfer hot shrimp to a cooling rack or a paper-towel lined plate to drain off excess oil which can cause soggy shrimp.

 Instructions